duneroadrunner/scpptool/README.md

 So you can see the different restrictions on which objects the member pointers can point to, and how the tool uses those restrictions to determine which assignment operations it can verify to be safe.

 So lets walk through the application of lifetime annotations to the `CLARefObj1` `struct` and its pointer member.
 The declaration of the pointer member gets an annotation in similar fashion to the function parameter declarations in our previous examples.
 We also use the same lifetime label annotation on the `struct` itself to "declare" the lifetime label, just like with functions.
 Note that (for now at least) the tool requires any `struct` with lifetime annotation to define an (annotated) constructor (from which it can infer the lifetime values associated with the lifetime labels).
-So in the `CLARefObj1` `struct`, the (maximum lower bound) lifetime value associated with lifetime label `99`, and the pointer member, is inferred from the constructor parameter associated with lifetime label `99`.
+So in the `CLARefObj1` `struct`, the lifetime (range) value associated with lifetime label `99`, and the pointer member, is inferred from the constructor parameter associated with lifetime label `99`.

 ##### Annotating return values and `this` pointers